ionoid/mkiot/README.md

 * Only the build envrionment is defined, the execution environment is not defined nor enforced.

-* Deploy produced artifcats to your IoT and Edge devices using [Ionoid.io](https://ionoid.io) [deploy Apps feature](https://docs-dev.ionoid.io/docs/deploy-iot-apps.html#deploy-iot-apps).
+* Deploy produced artifcats to your IoT and Edge devices with [Ionoid.io](https://ionoid.io) using [deploy Apps](https://docs-dev.ionoid.io/docs/deploy-iot-apps.html#deploy-iot-apps) from dashboard feature.

 ## Install